escapetothekitchen/website/_drafts/coconut-flour-smash-cake.markdown

 2. In a small bowl, sift all the dry ingredients together and set aside.

-3. Separate 2 of the eggs (yolks from the whites), setting the whites aside.
+3. Separate 4 of the eggs (yolks from the whites), setting the whites aside.

-4. In a large bowl whisk together the 3 whole eggs, two egg yolks, coconut oil, coconut sugar, vanilla and lemon juice until they are well combined.
+4. In a large bowl whisk together the 6 remaining whole eggs, 4 egg yolks, coconut oil, coconut sugar, vanilla and lemon juice until they are well combined.

 5. Then whisk in the flour mixture till completely smooth, with no lumps.